-Allocations and project budgets in the draft 2025-2026 Action Plan reflect allocations for the PY based on 2024 PY funding as of the date of release.
+Allocations and project budgets in the draft 2025-2026 Action Plan reflect allocations for the PY based on 2025 PY funding as of May 15, 2025.
 Once HUD releases the PY 2025 allocations, budgets will be updated.
 In addition, approximately \$255,951 in CDBG program income and \$83,498 in HOME program income are expected to be received during the 2025-2026 Program Year.
-Additionally, the PY 3 Action Plan allocates \$2,034,659 of program income received from the repayment of loans for the repair of flood-damaged homes made with 2010 CDBG-Disaster Recovery (CDBG-DR) funds to be used for eligible CDBG Entitlement Activities.
+Additionally, the PY 3 Action Plan allocates \$2,046,992 of program income received from the repayment of loans for the repair of flood-damaged homes made with 2010 CDBG-Disaster Recovery (CDBG-DR) funds to be used for eligible CDBG Entitlement Activities.
 Therefore, anticipated resources are as follows: